Best AI video bookmark manager in 2026: 4 tools compared

 Standout feature: the free tier is genuinely unlimited.
 You can have 100,000 bookmarks on a free Raindrop account and they're searchable across every browser you sign in on.
 No other tool on this list does that.

 Pricing: Free unlimited bookmarks.
-Pro at $3/month adds full-text indexing of webpage contents (still not video transcripts), nested collections, and integrations. (raindrop.io/pricing)
+Pro at ~$3/month adds full-text indexing of webpage contents (still not video transcripts), nested collections, and integrations.
+See raindrop.io for current tiers.

 Built for: the active YouTube watcher who treats videos as study material and wants to highlight specific quotes the way they'd highlight passages in a book, then re-read across all their highlights later.